HomeLatest NewsGovTechTamil Nadu fast tracks digital connectivity plans, clears multi-billion dollar Bharatnet project

 Preferred Source of Google

-In a further push to the Centre’s programme, the Tamil Nadu just before going into elections has cleared a multi-billion dollar digital connectivity project in the state.
+In a further push to the Centre’s programme, the Tamil Nadu government just before going into elections has cleared a multi-billion digital connectivity Bharatnet project in the state.

 The state government has not just cleared the Centre aided project but has also formally notified the same by awarding the tenders for the project in the state.
 The Bharatnet project is a pan-India broadband connectivity programme funded by the Union government, which looks to connect over 12,000 villages across India with high-speed connectivity.